 The underlying data is separated into training and testing for every ML model.
 While Membership Inference aims to determine whether a particular data point was part of a training set, currently, there are no known techniques to indicate a data point in the test set.
 Is it even possible?

 - Improving Machine Learning by Preclassification:

-Machine Learning (ML) algorithm performs better on bigger datasets, so in general, it is a good idea to use more data.
-On the other hand, not all data was created equal: could the model's accuracy be improved by carefully selecting different training data for each phase of the learning?
+Machine Learning (ML) algorithm performs better on bigger datasets, so using more data is generally a good idea.
+On the other hand, not all data was created equal: could the model's accuracy be improved by carefully selecting different training data for each learning phase?

 List of Students